myndatlas/myndatlas.github.io/_notes/Public/Status of the MyndAtlas Project.md

 date : 28-02-2024
 ---
 up:: [[⁋The MyndAtlas Project Website]], [[§Atlas]]
-#aoi/knowledge-work/note-systems

 # Status of the MyndAtlas Project

-Currently: It's a mess.

- A fresh overhaul attempt is being considered and noodled on.
-The pace it takes will surely be sporadic.
+## February 2024

+I'm chipping away at an update to go with the new [instagram account](https://www.instagram.com/myndatlas) and the most recent evolution of ideas.

+The updates are sure to be sporadic.

 <!-- Previous text:
 I've made a couple of attempts at moving this in a useful direction and I didn't get far enough with any of them to recommend spending much time here at this point.